-Let’s walk another block down crazy street and discuss the inter connectedness of trees in the same general area even if they are different species.
+Let’s walk another block down crazy street and discuss the interconnectedness of trees in the same general area even if they are different species.
 This study always makes me think of the scene in the movie Avatar when the blue people connect to the giant tree that is connected to everything else.
 I told you guys this was crazy street.
-Suzanne Simard a professor of forest ecology at university of British Columbia noticed that by cutting a birch tree the fir tree next to it dies.
+Suzanne Simard a professor of forest ecology at the University of British Columbia noticed that by cutting a birch tree the fir tree next to it dies.
 So, she conducted a test where she sealed off trees, injected them with radioactive gas and then checked for isotopes in trees around them.
-Sure enough the isotopes traveled thru the trees root system to the others surrounding it.
+Sure enough, the isotopes traveled through the tree's root system to the others surrounding it.
 The average was a connectedness of 43 trees.
 The older the trees, the more connected.
-Nutrients are passed along thru a network of fugus tubes that have a symbiotic relationship with the tree roots.
-These fugus are huge networks under the soil that stretch for miles connecting tree roots to each other.
+Nutrients are passed along through a network of fungus tubes that have a symbiotic relationship with the tree roots.
+These fungus are huge networks under the soil that stretch for miles connecting tree roots to each other.
 In fact, the world’s largest living organism is a fungus.
-You may be wondering what happened to all of those radioactive trees from the test… Not sure, but I think a couple of them where the ones that grabbed Dorthey in the wizard of oz.
+You may be wondering what happened to all of those radioactive trees from the test… Not sure, but I think a couple of them were the ones that grabbed Dorthey in the wizard of oz.

 While this info is entertaining and fascinating it also points out how sensitive plants are to their surroundings.
-Unfortunately, it’s very common for me to come take down a prize tree that was killed accidentally by site changes made by the home owner without thought to the effect it could have on the trees roots.
-Whenever you plan to work in the area of a tree especially a large one take precaution to not damage the roots.
+Unfortunately, it’s very common for me to come take down a prize tree that was killed accidentally by site changes made by the homeowner without thought to the effect it could have on the tree's roots.
+Whenever you plan to work in the area of a tree especially a large one take precautions to not damage the roots.